aiven/devportal/docs/products/flink/getting-started.rst

 Create a job
 ------------

-This example uses an Aiven for Apache Kafka service with a topic named `alert` as the source for the Flink job.
+This example uses an Aiven for Apache Kafka service as both the data source and the pipeline target.
+The service uses a topic named `alert` as the source, and the transformed data is inserted into another topic named `KAlert` via a Flink job.

-1. Create the integration between Flink and Kafka.
+1. Once you have created the Flink and Kafka services, create the integration between them.
 For details, see :doc:`this article <howto/connect>`.

 2. Create the source and sink tables.
 For details, see :doc:`this article <howto/connect-kafka>`.